Shotokan Karate For Everyone Ages 4+

-The All Canadian Karate Union (ACKU) offers traditional Japanese Shotokan style karate for individuals and families in our numerous ACKU Clubs in Calgary, DeWinton/Okotoks, Airdrie, Strathmore and B.C.
+The All Canadian Karate Union (ACKU) teaches traditional Japanese Shotokan karate to individuals and families in our ACKU Clubs in Calgary, Airdrie and Strathmore.

-Whether you want to get in shape, learn self defense or even want to attempt to make it to the 2020 Tokyo Olympics, we can help you with your goals!
+Whether you want to get in shape, learn self defense, work out with your family or aspire to the Olympics, we can help you with your goals.

-- Students train at any club anytime, for one low and affordable monthly fee.
+- Students train at any club anytime, for one affordable monthly fee.

-- Students train for the reasonable rate of $55 per month, or, if you have two or more family members, the family rate is just $95 per month (no gst).
+- If you have two or more family members, the family rate is just $95 per month (no gst).

-- This fee includes unlimited training at any of our 22 clubs.
+- This allows you unlimited training at any of our clubs.

-- Register now at any club.
+- Register any time at any club.
 See Starting/Prices.